-4.3.2 ASPM procedures for primitives
+4.3.2.
+ASPM Procedures for Primitives

-Before the establishment of an SCTP association the ASP state at both the SG and ASP is assumed to be "Down".
+Before the establishment of an SCTP association, the ASP state at both the SG and ASP is assumed to be in the state ASP-DOWN.

 As the ASP is responsible for initiating the setup of an SCTP association to an SG, the IUA layer at an ASP receives an M-SCTP ESTABLISH request primitive from the Layer Management, the IUA layer will try to establish an SCTP association with the remote IUA peer at an SG.
 Upon reception of an eventual SCTP-Communication Up confirm primitive from the SCTP, the IUA layer will invoke the primitive M-SCTP ESTABLISH confirm to the Layer Management.